Please note our museum hours while we undergo renovations.

 Curious Histories Fest 2025: What’s for Lunch?

-Inspired by our exhibition Lunchtime: The History of Science on the School Food Tray, our third annual festival will be held on Saturday, June 14, 2025.
-This year we’re exploring the history of food science and efforts to feed children in school.
-Details are coming soon!
+Inspired by our current exhibition Lunchtime: The History of Science on the School Food Tray, our third annual festival will be held on Saturday, June 14, 2025.
+This year we’re exploring the history of food science and efforts to feed children in U.S. schools.

 Curious Histories Fest is open to all ages.
-Admission and programs are free; food and drink are pay-as-you-go.
+Admission, programs, food, and drink are all FREE.
 No reservations are necessary.

 Bolte Family Foundation logo